explosion/spacy-llm/README.md

 SPORTS_TEAM = "Extract the names of any professional sports team. e.g. Golden State Warriors, LA Lakers, Man City, Real Madrid"
 ```

-> Label descriptions can also be used with explicit examples to give as much info to the LLM backend as possible.
+> Label descriptions can also be used with explicit examples to give as much info to the LLM model as possible.

 #### spacy.NER.v1